 Kyoto was the capital of Japan for over 1000 years until the 19th century and continues to be the cultural centre of Japan.
-It is hard not to be impressed.

 The traditional heart of Japan is full to the brim with ancient temples, beautiful gardens, traditional Japanese architecture and 17 UNESCO world heritage sites.
 It offers a great contrast to the capital, Tokyo and in our opinion is a must see destination when visiting Japan.